Mandalay – A hidden charm

 Despite the bumps, I slept quite well on the train but Khadija was not which made me feel a bit guilty.
 We arrived bang on time at Yangon station at 7:45 am, reunited with Mervyn, spent last few hours in the city walking around and meeting up with my Burmese friend after heading off to the airport for my flight back home and the other two’s flight to Malaysia.

 Apparently, train is not for everyone, but I myself was glad that I took the train as it was both a unique and strangely enjoyable experience.
 We just couldn’t help but laugh at how bumpy the actual ride was as we had never experienced anything like it before.
-And the train acted like a window into the lives of locals and expression of how the country works, giving me a priceless experience to witness the “real Myanmar”, see the countryside and interact with locals.
+And the train acted like a window into the life of locals and expression of how the country works, giving me a priceless experience to witness the “real Myanmar”, see the countryside and interact with locals.
 The train journey was obviously one of the highlights of my Myanmar trip!

 “This is Burma and it is unlike any land you know about it”.
 So said Rudyard Kipling in “Letters from the East” and it still rings true today.
 The country is nothing like I expected it to be.
 Myanmar is a country overflowing with integrated culture, magnificent landscape and friendly people.
 As far as travel experiences are concerned, it is definitely one of my best.
 It is just so mesmerising that I have fallen in love with it.
 Every time someone asks me where to go next, my answer is always Myanmar.
 It is changing fast, so go now!